l50/unm_ismart_presentation/3_vulnerable_targets.md

 docker exec -it juice cat /juice-shop/frontend/src/app/search-result/search-result.component.html
 ```

-The first file is a typescript file which is generated by AngularJS, the front-end web framework being used by the project.
+The first file is a typescript file that is generated by AngularJS, the front-end web framework being used by the project.
 The line of interest to us in this file is this:

 ![](images/vuln_xss_code_1.png)